DevonGifford/DeVim/Mac/README.md

 #### Because macOS Still Needs a Bit of Help

-Under the hood, it’s powerful — but you’ll need some upgrades to make it sing.
-These tools fix the friction points: smarter multitasking, better terminal, faster navigation, and less time wasted
+These tools fix the friction points, smarter multitasking, better window management, faster navigation and less time wasted:

 - **[Raycast](https://www.raycast.com/)**: Like Spotlight, but actually good.
 App launcher, script runner, and productivity Swiss Army knife.
 - **[Rectangle](https://rectangleapp.com/)**: Snap windows like it’s Windows.
 One of the first things I install on any Mac.
 - **[AltTab](https://alt-tab-macos.netlify.app/)**: Cmd+Tab the way it was meant to be — with full previews and sanity restored.

 > macOS does 80% of the job with style.
 This setup’s for the last 20% that actually matters.
-> <br /> _It’s clean, it’s quiet, it mostly Just Works™ _ 🙌
+> <br /> *It’s clean, it’s quiet, it mostly Just Works™* 🙌

 <br />
 <br />